 “On parsing any in-scope separator or terminator encountered in the data is not interpreted as such when it is immediately preceded by the dfdl:escapeCharacter (when not itself preceded by the dfdl:escapeEscapeCharacter).
 Occurrences of the dfdl:escapeCharacter and dfdl:escapeEscapeCharacter are removed from the data, unless the dfdl:escapeCharacter is preceded by the dfdl:escapeEscapeCharacter, or the dfdl:escapeEscapeCharacter does not precede the dfdl:escapeCharacter.

+2.165.
+Section 11.
+The property description for byteOrder correctly states that the property only applies to binary Numbers and Calendars, but the Annotation list at the end of the description incorrectly includes sequence, choice and group.
+These are removed from the list.

 Major Errata